Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bank transfers.
 Compare the fees and exchange rates of bank transactions with those of other transfer options.

 - International cheques.
 Check to see how much your bank will charge in fees when you cash a cheque from overseas.
-This is the slowest way to send and receive money from overseas, so you may have to wait a few weeks until you receive the money.

 Emergency cash transfers in Iceland

 If you need to get funds to Iceland as soon as possible, companies like Western Union and MoneyGram offer the convenience of international cash transfers in as little as 10 minutes.
 However, make sure you’re aware of the full cost of your transaction before you part with your money.
 High transfer fees and lower exchange rates often apply to emergency cash transfers, so if you’re not careful, you could end up paying more than you realise.